dominikh/go-js-dom/README.md

 ## Version 2

-**API Status:** Alpha, more API changes may be done soon
+**API Status:** Stable, changes only due to DOM being a moving target

-Version 2 of package dom is implemented on top of the [`syscall/js`](https://godoc.org/syscall/js) API and supports both Go WebAssembly and GopherJS.
+Version 2 of package dom is implemented on top of the [`syscall/js`](https://go.dev/pkg/syscall/js) API and supports both Go WebAssembly and GopherJS.

 It provides an API that is as close as possible to v1, with the following neccessary changes: